I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

 After what seems like an eternity, you can claim victory!

-That's about it for this hub.
+That's about it for this article.
 If you feel like there's something to add, or want to talk about Skyward Sword in general (while keeping spoilers to a minimum, if you will), then please comment in the appropriate section.
 While I may not always answer the comments, I do always read them!

 Cleb on April 11, 2012: